sharontherese/latin-mass-funeral/content/office-for-the-dead/index.md

 [^2]: Weller, Philip T. Roman Ritual.
 The Bruce Publishing Company, 1964. https://sensusfidelium.us/wp-content/uploads/2018/06/Roman-Rite.pdf.

-[^3]: The office and the masses for the dead : with the order of burial; from the Roman Breviary, Missal and Ritual : in Latin and English
+[^3]: Catholic Church.
+The Office and the Masses for the Dead : With the Order of Burial; from the Roman Breviary, Missal and Ritual : In Latin and English.
+London Keating and Brown, 1825. https://archive.org/details/TheOfficeAndTheMassesForTheDead.